 This Norway-originated streaming service (which recently sold to Twitter’s co-founder) got the big thumbs up from contemporary R&B artists like Jay-Z when it launched in the US, and although it boasts a library of around 60 million songs, there’s a detectable preference in its algorithms towards that genre of music.

-Which isn’t to say there aren’t extensive selections of every genre, of course, and Tidal remains the only genuinely hi-res service available to NZ listeners if they’re not tech-oriented enough to get a VPN.
-The downside for some audiophiles is that Tidal has invested in MQA technology, a way to create much smaller file sizes that are apparently still lossless.
-To take full advantage of this technology, listeners have to have compatible gear to process the MQA signals.
+Which isn’t to say there aren’t extensive selections of every genre, of course.
+The downside for some audiophiles is that Tidal has invested in MQA technology, a way to create much smaller file sizes that the service claims are lossless.
+To take full advantage of this technology, listeners have to have compatible gear to process the MQA signals, and there are some audio pundits who have analysed the signals and found them wanting.

 MQA stands for Master Quality Assured and its HiFi tier costs $19.99 in American dollars, while its standard subscription is $9.99 US.
 There’s a relatively small catalogue of better-than-CD albums while HiFi subscribers get to hear everything in at least CD-quality.